California Here I Come (Sophie B. Hawkins song)

-"California Here I Come" is a song by American singer-songwriter Sophie B. Hawkins, which was released in 1992 as the second single from her debut studio album Tongues and Tails.
+"California Here I Come" is a song by American singer-songwriter Sophie B. Hawkins, released in 1992 as the second single from her debut studio album, Tongues and Tails.
 The song was written by Hawkins and produced by Rick Chertoff and Ralph Schuckett.
 The song's music video was directed by Kevin Kerslake and produced by Line Postmyr and Tina Silvey.

 Background

 The song's bridge was influenced by John Steinbeck's 1939 novel The Grapes of Wrath and features Hawkins reciting the Lord's Prayer.
 In 2004, Hawkins noted that "aspects of the chorus were influenced by Bugs Bunny going through the golden gates and finding 50 foot carrots".
 She added, "I had never been to California when I wrote the song.
 The lyrics are great to savor live, and they get truer somehow as time goes on."

 Critical reception

-On its release, Larry Flick of Billboard considered the song to be "an equally literate, highly potent pop/rock journey" to Hawkins' debut single "Damn I Wish I Was Your Lover".
-He praised the single remix as providing "more emphasis on the melody" which "gives the track a lighter, more accessible tone".
-Music & Media commented: "With this follow up to "Damn I Wish I Was Your Lover", this young singer/songwriter is destined to become the next Cyndi Lauper."
+Upon its release, Larry Flick of Billboard considered the song to be "an equally literate, highly potent pop/rock journey" to Hawkins' debut single "Damn I Wish I Was Your Lover".
+He praised the single remix for providing "more emphasis on the melody" and giving it "a lighter, more accessible tone".
+Randy Clark of Cash Box commented, "With her Madonna-meets-Chrissie Hynde voice and unusually structured songwriting style, Sophie could get more AC play on this track."
+Music & Media stated, "With this follow up to 'Damn I Wish I Was Your Lover', this young singer/songwriter is destined to become the next Cyndi Lauper."
 Victoria Thieberger of The Age noted Hawkins' "distinctive voice" was "measured but warm" on the track.
 She also praised the song for being "richly orchestrated with a romantic synth sound over a heavy bass".